barricklab/seabreeze/documentation/docs/tutorial.md

 cat REL606_evolved_1_clean.syri.out | cut --complement -f 4-5
 ```

 This command prints the tsv file `REL606_evolved_1_clean.syri.out` to the terminal, while hiding the 4th and 5th columns.
 These columns show the reference/query sequences for indels, and hence can be quite large.
+Note that older versions of the UNIX `cut` command may not support the `--complement` option, and you may need to either update `cut` or use other UNIX commands to hide the 4th and 5th columns.
+You can also view this file with a spreadsheet application, as it a tsv file.

 ```
 genome	1	    590471	genome	1	    595344	SYN1	-	SYN	-